jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Key mechanical gimmick we want to replicate from the game is his overcharge ability, which obviously requires charge build up.
 We had a choice between energy counters or charge counters.
-We settled on charge counters as energy counters are a global resource, whereas charage counters would be a resource localized to Gustave himself.
+We settled on charge counters as energy counters are a global resource, whereas charge counters would be a resource localized to Gustave himself.
  - Marking shot is just a creature ping that puts a marked counter on it.
 A creature with a marked counter will be a magnet for more damage.
  - From fire in the game is an ability that heals Gustave a bit if the target is burning.
 Translated this to a creature bolt + life gain.
  - Strike storm in the game is just a flurry of strikes.
 Translated this to temporary double strike.